Teens, Tweens, and Transitions: Helping Young People Adjust to Life’s Changes

 - Autonomy – the feeling of being independent, having choices to make and the ability to make them, which is supported by the family and social environment

-The product of the Transition Management meetings will be an online framework that can be used by children and young adults with hearing loss, parents and hearing care professionals to help young people navigate the various transitions in their lives.
-Included will be background information on key issues and challenges affecting each group and areas where children and young adults may need to make adjustments as they grow older, including emotional, environmental, intellectual, physical, and financial areas.
-The product will cover not only transitions from one school level to another, but transitions up to age 18 and beyond, when young people move out of education or higher education and into the workforce.
-The online framework will contain video interviews with teens and young adults about how they have managed key transitions in their lives.
+The product of the Growing Up with Hearing loss meetings is an online framework that can be used by children and young adults with hearing loss, parents and hearing care professionals to help young people navigate the various transitions in their lives.
+This includes background information on key issues and challenges affecting each group and areas where children and young adults may need to make adjustments as they grow older, including emotional, environmental, intellectual, physical, and financial areas.
+The framework covers not only transitions from one school level to another, but transitions up to age 18 and beyond, when young people move out of education or higher education and into the workforce.
+The online framework features video interviews with teens and young adults about how they have managed key transitions in their lives.

-“With our Transitions Management project, we hope to create a means for children and families to navigate those first challenges and help young people to take their first steps towards a well-adjusted, independent life,” says Ida Managing Director Lise Lotte Bundesen.
+“With our Growing Up with Hearing Loss project, we hope we have created a means for children and families to navigate those first challenges and help young people to take their first steps towards a well-adjusted, independent life,” says Ida Managing Director Lise Lotte Bundesen.
 “Whatever their age, people with hearing loss need support from their hearing care professionals and communication partners to manage changes both predictable and unpredictable.”